suhrabjan/HackerRank_Algorithms/README.md

-# Python3 Solutions to Algorithm Questions on Hackerrank
+# Python3 Solutions to Algorithm Questions on HackerRank

 ###### Here I am providing my solutions to the Algorithm questions on [hackerrank.com](https://hackerrank.com).